 For those planning careers in broadcasting or nonprofit leadership, the television and radio stations offer many intern positions through which students can gain practical on-the-job training under actual broadcast conditions.
 Our television and radio stations also provide employment opportunities and professional experience for students, and two annual Grand Valley tuition scholarships are awarded.
 The offices and studios are located in the Meijer Public Broadcast Center on the Robert C. Pew Grand Rapids Campus.

 Grand Valley has more than 50 SMART technology classroom/computer labs (computer, LCD projector, document camera, DVD, and VCR) with Windows and Macintosh computers running more than 270 software applications.
-ADA stations are in most labs.
-SMART technology is available in more than 370 classrooms and labs.
+In accordance with the Americans with Disabilities Act (ADA), accessible stations are available in most labs.
+SMART technology is available in more than 410 classrooms and labs.
 There is wireless connectivity in all academic buildings and housing locations.
 All classroom and student living areas are networked for Internet access, email, courseware, registration, and many other student services.
 Digital media assistance is available to students and faculty members.
 Free printing is available in the labs, as well as cloud printing services from on/off campus.
 Microsoft Office 365 is available for all students and faculty and staff members free of charge; there also is free antivirus software for all GVSU-owned computers including enrolled student-owned computers.
 Computing and technology support services are available to all faculty and staff members and students.

 Dean of Students